nycmeshnet/nycmesh.net/content/network-status.md

 aliases: [/status/]
 ---

+2023-4-6

+12:00pm We have repaired a fiber that goes to floors 2 through 7 of 410 Grand Street.
+Sorry about the short outage.
+Everything should be good now!

 2023-3-27

 10:10   PH hub is experiencing a power outage.
 We are working to fix it.
 Stay tunned.